BronwynMacDonald/TestRepo/docs/Wild Salmon Policy Background.md

 ## Action Step 1.3: Monitor and Assess CU status

+The WSP outlines plans for monitoring and assessing CU abundances and spawner distributions on an annual basis.
+It also specifies that biological statuses are assessed annually by comparing assesment results to the benchmarks.

-Application of the metric toolkit does not result in completed status assessments since statuses can differ between the metrics calculated for an individual CU.
+In practice, application of the metric toolkit does not result in completed status assessments since statuses can differ between the metrics calculated for an individual CU.
 For example, the
 [percent change](./WSP Indicators and Benchmarks.md###percent-change) metric (percent change over the most recent three generations) can indicate a Red status while the [long-term trend](./WSP Indicators and Benchmarks.md###longterm-trend) metric (comparing the average escapement of the most recent generation to the long-term average) might indicate a Green status.
 The next step, after metrics are calculated, is an [integration process](./Integrated Status Assessments.md) that combines statuses across metrics into a single status for each CU.

 [More information on integrating metrics into WSP statuses](./Integrated Status Assessments.md)